Merchant Cash Advance Defense Attorney in Florida

 Beyond defense, we pursue counterclaims for breach of contract, unjust enrichment, and violations of Florida's Deceptive and Unfair Trade Practices Act when MCA funders engage in predatory or illegal conduct.

 How Lomba, P.A.
-Handles MCA Litigation
+Handles MCA Defense

 01 Agreement Analysis